 I would go so far as to say that metabolic syndrome is the number one most dangerous medical condition challenging our society today.

-That’s because so many people start to take care of themselves in terms of diet, exercise, and other self care only AFTER they have been diagnosed with diabetes or diabetic neuropathy.
-And by then, for so many of those people, it’s almost too late to matter.
+That’s because so many people start to take care of their diet, exercise, and other self care only AFTER they have been diagnosed with diabetes or diabetic neuropathy.
+And by then, for so many, it’s a major health crisis!

 Typically, metabolic syndrome tends to show up as a collection of subtle symptoms many years before a diabetes diagnosis.
 People with metabolic syndrome will notice a weight increase and thickening of the waist, along with small changes in their blood sugar levels and blood pressure.

-Finally, ask your doctor about lifestyle changes that can have a significant positive impact on your health related to metabolic syndrome and diabetic neuropathy.
+Next, be sure to share with your doctor the crucial lifestyle changes you are making that can have a significant impact on your health related to metabolic syndrome and diabetic neuropathy.